heremaps/xyz-documentation/docs/cli/basic-features.md

 here xyz show YOUR_SPACE_ID
 ```

-Show the objects of a space in table, filter by tags or property values, or open the space in other tools.
+Show the objects of a space in table, filter by tags or property values, or open the space in other visualization tools.

-##### Filter by Tags

 Using `show` on a large space will generate a long table.
 You can see the raw GeoJSON of the first 5000 features using `-r`.
 This can also be very long.
-You may want to direct this output to a file.
+You may want to direct this output to a file, or pipe to `more`.

     here xyz show spaceID -r > my.geojson

 If your space contains a few hundred to a few thousand features, you can open the space in geojson.tools, a data preview tool, using `show -w`.

-Larger spaces can be previewed in [Data Hub Space Invader](../space-invader), a Tangram-based tool from Data Hub Labs, using `show -v`.
+Larger spaces can be previewed in [Space Invader](../space-invader), a Tangram-based tool from Data Hub Labs, using `show -v`, and features like H3 hexbin and quadbin clustering can be used to visualize even larger spaces.

+##### Filter by Tags

 You can filter tags from Data Hub using tags with `-t`: